Skip to main content

 Dosage

-1.75 mg via autoinjector
+1.75 mg via prefilled autoinjector

 Frequency

-As needed, >=45 min before activity
+As needed, at least 45 minutes before anticipated sexual activity

 Cycle

-Ongoing as-needed
+Ongoing, as-needed

 Side Effects & Safety